Alexander Tsiurupa: Biography

 The detachments were disbanded with the introduction of the New Economic Policy in 1921, after which Tsiurupa was responsible for introducing a new tax system of tax in kind, when Russia lacked a stable currency.

 There is a story that while travelling by train to organise the seizure of grain, Tsiurupa fainted from hunger.
 This may just be a myth.
 But in June 1919, Lenin noted that Tsiurupa was unable to feed his large family on his salary, and ordered that it be doubled.

 Tsiurupa was Deputy Chairman of the Council of People's Commissar of the Russian Federation in 1921-23.
 In 1922, he was made head of Rabkrin, succeeding Joseph Stalin, who was appointed General Secretary of the Communist Party - although when Stalin was running Rabkrin, he and Tsiurupa clashed over the issue of food supplies, and Rabrkin did an audit of Tsiurupa's department, which found that it was “very imperfect, cumbersome, expensive, works poorly, (and) requires significant urgent measures” - a view apparently not shared by Lenin.

 In 1923-25, he was chairman of Gosplan of the USSR.
 In November 1925, when the people's commissariats for foreign and internal trade were merged, he was appointed People's Commissar for Trade.
 He was a member of the Central Committee of the Communist Party of the Soviet Union in 1923-28.

 Despite the high government offices he held, Tsiurupa was not a major political figure.
 Victor Serge, who met him during the civil war, and was astonished to hear Tsiurupa claim that there was no black market in food, described him as "a man with a splendid white beard and candid eyes ... but he was a captive in offices whose occupants had obviously all primed him with lies."

-Tsiurupa died on May 8, 1928 in Mukhalatka village, Crimea) at the age of 57.
+Tsiurupa died on May 8, 1928, in Mukhalatka village, Crimea) at the age of 57.
 His ashes were brought buried at the Kremlin Wall Necropolis.
-His birthplace, Oleshky, was renamed Tsiurupinsk in 1928, but reverted in 2007 to its original name.
+His birthplace, Oleshky, was renamed Tsiurupinsk in 1928, but reverted in 2016 to its original name.
+On 20 March 2023 the Russian occupiers of Oleshky reinstated the name "Tsiurupynsk" for the town; the reason given was that it was "part of the reversal of the renamings committed after the coup d'état in Kyiv."